Rockypocky77/ChancifySATPrep/sat19.md

 The passage primarily focuses on the narrator

-A) regretting losing a library book and facing replacement fees.
+A) experiencing remorse about misplacing a borrowed library book and confronting the financial consequences of replacement costs.

-B) recalling how a library card once symbolized freedom and considering returning to the library.
+B) remembering how a library card previously represented independence and possibility, and contemplating re-engaging with library resources and reading practices.

-C) arguing that phones should be banned from schools and restricted from classrooms.
+C) advocating for policies that prohibit mobile phones in educational settings and restrict digital device access during instructional periods.

-D) deciding to volunteer at the local library and community service.
+D) making a commitment to provide volunteer assistance at the community library and engage in service activities that support public institutions.

 Which sentence best supports the answer to Question 1?